jgillick/LendingClubAutoInvestor/README.md

 Lending Club Auto Investor
 =======================

-A daemon written in python that will automatically invest available cash in your LendingClub account.
+A simple tool written in python that will watch your LendingClub account and automatically invest cash as it becomes available.

 Disclaimer
 --------------------